pytest-visual/pytest-visual/INTERNALS.md

 {
   "statements": [
     {
-      "Type": "text" | "images" | "figure",
-      "Text": "Some text",  # Only for "text" type "Assets": None | "assets/0_image.jpg" | "assets/1_figure.json",
-      "Hash": "hash of the content",  # Hash of the content, figure or image metadata "HashVector": {
+      "Image": "assets/0.jpg",
+      "Caption": "Some text",
+      "HashVector": {
-        "Vector": array of shape (hash_vector_size),  # For approximate comparison of "images" "ErrorThreshold": float  # For approximate comparison of "images" },
+        "Vector": array of shape (hash_vector_size),  # For approximate comparison of images "ErrorThreshold": float  # For approximate comparison of images },
-      "Metadata": {}  # Additional metadata
     },
   ]
 }